Digital-Creativity-Labs/CuttingRoom-v0.0/README.md

 * Create and read threads about Cutting Room on [Reddit](https://www.reddit.com/r/cuttingroom/).
 * Follow and tweet us [@CuttingRoomOBM](https://twitter.com/CuttingRoomOBM) on Twitter.

+## Collaboration

+We are always on the look out for new partners to work with to develop innovative and novel products using Cutting Room.
+If you would like to speak to us about a potential collaboration please reach out to us at [enquiries@digitalcreativity.ac.uk](mailto:enquiries@digitalcreativity.ac.uk).

 ## Support

 If you encounter an issue or just need clarification on existing functionality, please make us aware of this by [submitting an issue](https://github.com/Digital-Creativity-Labs/CuttingRoom/issues) through Github and we will do our best to provide assistance.